jdeschamps/careamics.github.io/README.md

 <new line>
 ```

+Add the new notebook data in place of the chevrons.

 The script clones the repository, copy the notebook to the relative destination (with
 respect to `docs/applications`) and change the name of the notebook.
 The name of the
-notebook will be used as title in the documentation navigation side-bar (with
+notebook will be used as title in the documentation navigation sidebar (with
 underscores replaced by spaces).

 In is important to end the `.csv` file with a new line.